+- Have a weakened immune system Have cancer

+- Take medications that suppress your immune system.

-- Have a weakened immune system Have had an organ or stem cell transplant - Have cancer
+- Have had an organ or stem cell transplant

-- Have HIV - Have chronic conditions such as diabetes or heart, liver, kidney, and lung diseases.
+- Have HIV

 If you think you might be in this group, please talk with a doctor or medical provider.